SaaS SEOWhite right-pointing chevron arrow symbol on a transparent background.

 • Relevant visuals: Show product screenshots or explainer videos to demonstrate value

-By making landing pages more targeted and focused, you can increase the chances of visitors taking the next step, whether signing up for a trial or learning more about your product.
+By making landing pages more targeted and focused, you increase the chances of visitors taking the next step - whether signing up for a trial or learning more about your product.
+This is the same logic behind how we optimize blogs for conversions at the article level.

-A/B testing involves comparing multiple versions of your marketing content and assets to identify which one performs better based on user interactions and conversions.
+A/B testing means comparing multiple versions of your marketing content and assets to identify which one performs better based on user interactions and conversions.

 By testing different in-app journeys, you can compare user pathways.
 This helps identify which flows drive users to the activation point quickly and which ones cause friction or confusion.